evanwolo/emergent-civ-sim/docs/FEATURES.md

 # Feature Documentation

-Comprehensive guide to all implemented systems in the Grand Strategy Simulation Engine.
+Comprehensive guide to all implemented systems in the Emergent Civilization Simulation Engine.

 ---